Tests for Metastases in People Newly Diagnosed with Breast Cancer

 If the breast cancer has spread to the lymph nodes in the underarm area (the axillary lymph nodes) or you’ve been diagnosed with locally advanced breast cancer or inflammatory breast cancer, you may need tests for metastases.

 - Blood tests to check for spread to the liver or bones

-- Bone scans to check for spread to the bone
+- Bone scans to check for spread to the bones

-- X-rays and/or CT scans to check for spread to the chest, abdomen and liver
+- X-rays and/or CT scans to check for spread to the chest, abdomen or liver

-Positron emission tomography (PET) and other tests for metastases may be done, depending on your symptoms and the findings from the main tests.
+Positron emission tomography (PET) and other tests for metastases (for example, MRI) may be done, depending on your symptoms and the findings from the main tests.